Joseph Wright (American painter): Benjamin Franklin

-Paitence Wright was a supporter of the American Revolution, and wartime tensions in London led to her move her portrait studio/wax museum to Paris in 1780.
+Patience Wright was a supporter of the American Revolution, and wartime tensions in London led to her move her portrait studio/wax museum to Paris in 1780.
 Her friend Benjamin Franklin came to Paris in 1782, as chief of the American delegation to negotiate a treaty to end the Revolutionary War.
 The chief of the British delegation, Richard Oswald, commissioned 26-year-old Joseph Wright to paint a portrait of Franklin.
 Rather than posing for many tedious hours, Franklin urged Wright to base his portrait on a small 1778 pastel portrait by French artist Joseph-Siffred Duplessis owned by Franklin.
 The pose was the same, but Wright's portrait was life-size, and he changed the clothing and background.
 Wright's correspondence confirms that Franklin indeed did sit for him.
 Franklin was pleased with the portrait, and commissioned Wright to paint a copy as a gift for a friend.
 Wright painted seven known versions of the portrait.
 The life portrait is in the Yale University Art Gallery, the "Franklin" replica is in the National Gallery of Art, and other replicas are in the Royal Society of London, (Note: One of three replicas painted for Caleb Whitefoord.) the Pennsylvania Academy of the Fine Arts, (Note: Likely the "Patience Wright" replica.) the Museum of Fine Arts Boston, (Note: Likely a replica for Richard Oswald's brother or nephew.) and elsewhere.
 (Note: In 1785, Duplessis painted a life-size oil-on-canvas version of Franklin in the same pose as his 1778 pastel, although in gray clothing (rather than brown).
 This caused Wright's Franklin portraits to be misattributed to Duplessis or other artists, and their 1782 dates to be questioned.
 The 1785 Duplessis portrait has been used on the United States one-hundred-dollar bill since 1914.)

 Following seven years in Europe, Wright returned to America in 1782, with a letter of recommendation from Franklin to George Washington.